kanru-wang/notes/pytorch_basics_2.md

 If you want to pass in a 28 x 28 image into a linear layer:

-- The 28 x 28 pixel image can’t be input as a [28, 28] tensor.
+- The 28 x 28 pixel image cannot be input as a [28, 28] tensor.
 This is because nn.Linear will read it as 28 batches of 28-feature-length vectors.
-Since it expects an input of [batch_size, num_features], need to transpose it somehow (see view() below).
+Since it expects an input of [batch_size, num_features], need to transpose it using view().
 - The batch size passes unchanged through all the layers.
 No matter how the data changes as it passes through a network, the first dimension will end up being the batch_size.

-Use view() to change your tensor’s dimensions. image = image.view(batch_size, -1)
+        Use view() to change a tensor’s dimensions, so that it can be fed into a linear layer image = image.view(batch_size, -1)
-You supply your batch_size as the first number, and then “-1” basically tells Pytorch, “you figure out this other number for me… please.”
-Your tensor will now feed properly into any linear layer.
-Now we’re talking!
+        “-1” tells Pytorch to figure out other numbers.
+The tensor will now feed properly into any linear layer.

-So then, to initialize the very first argument of your linear layer, pass it the number of features of your input data.
+To initialize the very first argument of your linear layer, pass it the number of features of your input data.
 For 28 x 28, our new view tensor is of size [1, 784] (1 * 28 * 28):

-Example 3: Resize with view() to fit into a linear layer batch_size = 1
+        batch_size = 1

         # Simulate a 28 x 28 pixel, grayscale "image"
         input = torch.randn(1, 28, 28)

         # Use view() to get [batch_size, num_features].
         # -1 calculates the missing value given the other dim.
         input = input.view(batch_size, -1) # torch.Size([1, 784])

         # Intialize the linear layer.
         fc = torch.nn.Linear(784, 10)

         # Pass in the simulated image to the layer.
         output = fc(input)

         print(output.shape)
         >>> torch.Size([1, 10])

 Remember this — if you’re ever transitioning from a convolutional layer output to a linear layer input, you must resize it from 4d to 2d using view, as described with image example above.
 So, a conv output of [32, 21, 50, 50] should be “flattened” to become a [32, 21 * 50 * 50] tensor.
 And the in_features of the linear layer should also be set to [21 * 50 * 50].
 The second argument of a linear layer, if you’re passing it on to more layers, is called H for hidden layer.
 You just kind of play positional ping-pong with H and make it the last of the previous and the first of the next, like this: